Interpretations of Serpents and Dragons in Theosophy and Ancient Mythology

 “But however it may read, the Dragon was never regarded as Evil, nor was the Serpent either — in antiquity.
 In the metaphors, whether astronomical, cosmical, theogonical or simply physiological, i.e., phallic — the Serpent was always regarded as a divine symbol.”
 (H.P.
 Blavatsky, THE SECRET DOCTRINE, Vol. II., pg.
 505)

-The serpent, occult philosophy teaches is a symbol of wisdom and eternity, as in accordance with ancient traditions.
+The serpent is a symbol of wisdom and eternity.
 Christian lore portrays the symbol as the devil, and the fallen angel identified with an entity known as Lucifer.
 In truth, the serpent has several interpretations.

 - The Serpent as a Symbol of the Initiate and of Wisdom.
 The serpent and the dragon are the two symbols of “wise persons.”
 In India, the Nagas referred to mortal Buddhas, or holy men known as Initiates, a sect of worshipers of Shiva, who ruled Ceylon.
 Serpents in India are associated with the Dhyani-Buddhas, called Aeons (Heb. asdt) in the Gnostic system of Valentinus.
 In China, some wise men and imperials were associated with the Dragon; and have temples dedicated to “the Dragon,” who is WISDOM (the Mind above All).